tegarahmad/tegarahmad/README.md

 ## 🧠 About Me
 Mathematics graduate with a strong foundation in statistics, data analysis, and machine learning.
 Experienced in transforming raw data into insights through SQL, Python, and BI tools.
-Comfortable working with end-to-end data workflows — from data extraction, cleaning, analysis, to visualization and automation.
+Comfortable working with end-to-end data workflows. from data extraction, cleaning, analysis, to visualization and automation.

 ### Let's Connect